Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Transport theory in superconducting dissipative media: quantum-field theory approach

-For $i \neq j$, in the general case ($|V_{i}| \neq |V_{j}|$), there are contributions to the current from both the elastic electron cotunneling ($\alpha = e$), $I_{i,\delta}^{ET}$, and the crossed Andreev reflection ($\alpha = h$), $I_{i,\delta}^{CAR}$,
+For $i \neq j$, in the general case ($|V_{i}| \neq |V_{j}|$), there are contributions to the current from both the elastic electron cotunneling ($\alpha = e$), $I_{i,\delta}^{EC}$, \cite{falci-01} and the crossed Andreev reflection ($\alpha = h$), $I_{i,\delta}^{CAR}$, \cite{byers-95,deutscher-00}

-It should be emphasized that expressions \eqref{IfinC}, \eqref{ILAR}, \eqref{IETCAR}, formally has a structure similar to the known results for dissipationless transport in N/S/N structures \cite{falci-01,chtchelkatchev-03,morten-06}.
+It should be emphasized that expressions \eqref{IfinC}, \eqref{ILAR}, \eqref{IETCAR}, formally has a structure similar to the known results for dissipationless transport in N/S/N structures \cite{byers-95,falci-01,chtchelkatchev-03,morten-06}.
 However, a key difference here is the renormalization of $T_{e\alpha}^{(i,j)}$ \eqref{Teff} via the Dyson equation \eqref{eqD}, which now includes corrections due to the dissipative baths.

-As seen from expression \eqref{IfinB}, the contribution of the $v$-th bath to $I_{i,\delta}^{B}$ represents a superposition of electron inflow and outflow processes between this subsystem and the $i$-th reservoir.
+As seen from expression \eqref{IfinB}, the contribution of the $v$-th bath to $I_{i,\delta}^{B}$ represents a superposition of electron inflow and outflow processes between this subsystem and the $i$-th reservoir (see Fig.\ref{fig2abc}c).
 The corresponding rates are given by

 where

 Thus, it follows from Eqs. \eqref{Te_rates} and \eqref{be}, that, as in the case of the reservoirs, the rates $\underrightarrow{T}_{e}^{(i,v)}$ and $\underleftarrow{T}_{e}^{(i,v)}$ are determined by both normal and Andreev processes.
 Taking into account the expressions in Eq. \eqref{be}, one can conclude that for a Hermitian or anti-Hermitian $v$-th bath, $\hat{L}_{v} = \pm \hat{L}_{v}^{+}$, the inflow and outflow rates are equal, $\underrightarrow{T}_{e}^{(i,v)}=\underleftarrow{T}_{e}^{(i,v)}$.